Lameisha/Clinic-management-system/README.md

 -  An option to register a new file is available
 -  System begins with 20 current files.

+  ## Queue management

-- Queue management tracks reasons for patient visit.
+  - System tracks reasons for patient visit.
 - Handles walk-ins and appointments
 - Records patient symptoms temporarily

 - Priority patient handling (Urgent, High, low, and medium)

+  ## Staff only

 - Staff will view critical details sent to console
 - Console interface is for staff only